hakuhodo-technologies/scope-rl/docs/documentation/tutorial.rst

         MSE with varying number of step_per_trajectory

-TIS tends to have less bias than DM, and the bias decreases as the number of trajectories :math:`n` increases.
+..
+TIS tends to have less bias than DM, and the bias decreases as the trajectory length :math:`T` increases.
+TIS tends to have less bias than DM,
 On the other hand, variance of TIS tends to be larger than that of DM, and the larger the trajectory length :math:`T`, the larger the variance.

 .. _implementation_pdis:

 Per-Decision Importance Sampling (PDIS)
 ----------

+    * :class:`PerDecisionImportanceSampling`

 PDIS :cite:`precup2000eligibility` leverages the sequential nature of the MDP to reduce the variance of TIS.
 Specifically, since :math:`s_t` only depends on :math:`s_0, \ldots, s_{t-1}` and :math:`a_0, \ldots, a_{t-1}` and is independent of :math:`s_{t+1}, \ldots, s_{T}` and :math:`a_{t+1}, \ldots, a_{T}`,
 PDIS only considers the importance weight of the past interactions when estimating :math:`r_t` as follows.